cakephp/bakery.cakephp.org/2016/08/19/cakephp_331_released.rst

 *  antograssiot
 *  saeideng

-As always, we would like to thank all the contributers that opened issues, opened pull requests or updated the documentation.
+As always, we would like to thank all the contributors that opened issues, opened pull requests or updated the documentation.

 Download a `packaged release on github